mkalebick/mkalebick/README.md

 👋 Hi!
 I'm Makenzie Kalebick, but I go by Kenzie.

-📚 I am currently finishing my Master's of Science in Data Analytics at UTSA.
+📚 I have a Master's of Science in Data Analytics from UTSA.

-📊 I have worked in marketing and advertising for three years, and have always loved everything data-related.
-I am now learning Python, R, SQL, and Tableau, and I am ready to apply what I have learned to the real world.
+📊 I worked in marketing and advertising for three years and have worked as a Data Analyst for a little over a year.
+I have always loved everything data-related.
+I am proficient in Python, SQL, Power BI, and Tableau, and I am ready to apply what I have learned.

 📫 How to reach me: Message me on LinkedIn (www.linkedin.com/in/makenziekalebick)